trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     </Paper>
 ```

-Add `formik` form to your Component function inside the same `MintPage.tsx` file:
+Then, add `formik` form to your Component function inside the same `MintPage.tsx` file:

 ```typescript
 const validationSchema = yup.object({